Law Enforcement Team

 The service comprises 72 uniformed staff who patrol the borough day and night, 7 days a week.

-There are dedicated LET officers for every ward in the borough, alongside a borough-wide control team and a night team.
+There are dedicated LET officers for every ward in the borough, alongside a borough-wide night team and support team.

-H&F’s LET officers have a broad range of enforcement powers and assist all blue light services with a range of tasks.
+H&F's LET officers have a broad range of enforcement powers and assist all emergency services and other council partners with a range of tasks.

 They can: